tChary/connectionAPI/README.md

-# API to allow connections from OIC to ATP.
+# Node to Oracle Autonomous Transaction Processing.

+This is a program for allowing you to contact the

 Let's try to get the API spec here in this document...